Ferry: Turntable ferry

 This type of ferry allows vehicles to load from the "side".
 The vehicle platform can be turned.
 When loading, the platform is turned sideways to allow sideways loading of vehicles.
 Then the platform is turned back, in line with the vessel, and the journey across water is made.

 Pontoon ferry

-Pontoon ferries carry vehicles across rivers and lakes and are widely used in less-developed countries with large rivers where the cost of bridge construction is prohibitive.
-One or more vehicles are carried on a pontoon with ramps at either end for vehicles to drive on and off.
-Cable ferries are usually pontoon ferries, but pontoon ferries on larger rivers are motorised and able to be steered independently like a boat.
+Pontoon ferries and flat-bottomed boats such as punts carry passengers and vehicles across rivers and lakes and are widely used in less-developed countries with large rivers where the cost of bridge construction is prohibitive.
+One or more vehicles are carried on such ferries with ramps at either end for vehicles or animals to board.
+Cable ferries are usually pontoon ferries.
+In the Netherlands, Belgium and Germany many such small cable ferries exist and are called püntes.

 Train ferry

 A train ferry is a ship designed to carry railway vehicles.
 Typically, one level of the ship is fitted with railway tracks, and the vessel has a door at either or both of the front and rear to give access to the wharves.